Hak Soo Choi, PhD

 Lab WebsiteBIDMC Center for Molecular Imaging

-Most recently, we have also developed biodegradable NIR scaffolds and cellular trafficking systems for longitudinal monitoring in tissue engineering and regenerative medicine (Biomed Mater.
+Regenerative medicine with tissue-engineered scaffolds is another area of interest, and we have developed biodegradable NIR scaffolds and cellular trafficking systems for longitudinal monitoring of tissue regeneration (Sci Rep. 2013 and Biomed Mater.
 2013).
-Using the dual-channel intraoperative FLARE imaging system, we are currently trying to target cancerous tissue and vasculature/nerve, bone and cartilage, thyroid and cartilage, vasculature and bone, or nerve and cartilage/bone simultaneously, which lay the foundation for clinical translation to image-guided surgery.
+Using dual-channel intraoperative imaging systems, we are currently trying to target cancerous tissue/vasculature/nerve (tumors), cardiovascular diseases, and bone/cartilage/inflammation (rheumatoid arthritis) simultaneously with different colors, which lay the foundation for clinical translation to image-guided surgery.